3mcd/javelin/docs-src/content/ecs/topics.md

 }
 ```

-Messages are then read using a simple `for..of` loop.
+Messages can then be read using a for..of loop.

 ```typescript
 import { physicsTopic } from "./physics_topic"